wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-golem-brain.md

 Creating a brain golem takes 5 Spell Dices and the equivalent of 5 [treasures](https://saltygoo.github.io/2020/11/10/extra-rules#treasures) in stone.
 You must also collect the brains of 20 humanoids.
 Roll 1D6 to know the result.
 Add 1 to your roll for each additional spell dice spent.

 1. It does its mind pulse ability before collapsing into a puddle.
-1. It rampages for 1D100 days.
+1. It rampages for 1 game session.
-1. It rampages for 1D100 hours.
+1. It rampages for 1 day.
 1. Your minds swap.
 1. The process destroys your lab.
 1. Perfect condition.